pritibiyani/vodqa/assets/README.md

-# Geek Night Chennai
+# vodQA Pune

-an open forum for geeks to connect, discuss &amp; learn latest ideas, technologies and trends in software development
+vodQA is a forum for all testing enthusiasts to get together, connect, share, and collaborate on the latest developments in the world of software testing.

 # Development